 From the outside, it can be hard to tell where to stay in Cairo, especially if you’re planning on staying for more than a week.
 We didn’t find a guide to neighbourhoods in Cairo online and so decided to write one.
-As we are spending a couple of months in Cairo to learn spoken Egyptian Arabic (click on this link to see our learning mission) properly, we want to make sure we’re living somewhere we like.
+As we are spending a couple of months in Cairo to learn spoken Egyptian Arabic (read more about our learning mission) properly, we want to make sure we’re living somewhere we like.

 A little bit about Cairo first, to give you an idea of the size of the problem.
 Cairo is the second largest city in Africa, with a population of almost 20M, with around half of it in “informal” (or “extra-legal”) housing.
 It’s also an ancient city, and has been continuously inhabited for around four thousand years.